 As a result, it’s typically one of the most visited places in Switzerland.
 This body of water is the largest Alpine lake in Europe, covering a staggering 580 km².

-Those who visit the lake can also take advantage of all the things to do in the city of Geneva, including the Grand Theatre and the Opera House.
+Those who visit the lake can also take advantage of all the things to do in the city of Geneva, including visiting the Grand Theatre and the Opera House.

 Lake Geneva is one of the most beautiful lakes in Switzerland due to the majestic Swiss Alps as a backdrop to this lake.

-Needless to say, this is one of the prettiest places in Switzerland by far!
+This is one of the prettiest places in Switzerland by far!

 7. The Matterhorn